Cashews, pimentos, and nutritional yeast turn ordinary hummus into a delicious vegan pimento cheese.

 - 1/3 cup raw cashews

-- 3 ounces silken tofu (1/4 package MoriNu brand)
+- 3 ounces lite firm or extra-firm silken tofu -1/4 package MoriNu brand

 - 3 tablespoons nutritional yeast